 Short Grain Rice (Plumpy)

-This type of rice are high in starch content and they cook pretty fast too.
+This type of rice is high in starch content and they cook pretty fast too.
 You can pre soak in water to remove some of the starch or per boil.

 Unpolished Rice (Ofada)

-It is first washed as many times as possible, poured into pot and cover with water.
+It is first washed as many times as possible, poured into the pot, and cover with water.
 The most common way of cooking this rice is to check when it’s done and drained into a sieve.

 You might never get it right if left for the water to dry off.
 It’s simple, when you that and it’s done, drain through a sieve.

 What you need to know is it also has sticky nature and is cooed majorly by steaming.
 It’s not very good for some rice dishes because of its sticky nature however, you can still use it in stir fry dishes and cooking is very minimal.

 ….Now you know what to do when you get that kind of Rice. #winks